You may have fallen, but you can still get up!

 - Recover from setbacks.
 Maybe your goals aren't working out because you encountered some kinks in the plan.
 If you were working on a budget, maybe your plan was too strict.
 Figure out what went wrong and the steps to take to overcome them.
 Keeping a spending journal will help pinpoint problem areas.

 - Research new tools to help you accomplish your goals.
 If your tried and perhaps tired methods aren't working, find new ways to do it better.
-Check out all the free money saving tools and apps on Bankrate.com and Mint.com.
+Check out all the free money saving tools here on Stretcher.com.
+If you are not yet a Dollar Stretcher subscriber, sign-up for Surviving Tough Times or Financial Independence and get money savings tips and advice right in your inbox.

 - Reach out to professionals.
 It doesn't always cost a fortune to ask for some expert advice.
 Many banks offer free account overviews, while some churches offer money counseling.
 You can also check with your local Human Services center for free or low-cost financial services.